Streaming data infrastructure is going mainstream.

 The third step is what we call “massaging” the data.

-So, we have event producers and then the events are ingested into an event streaming platform, post which the events landing here need to go through some sort of transformation because this is raw data we’re talking about.
+We have event producers and then the events are ingested into an event streaming platform, post which the events landing there need to go through some transformation because this is raw data we’re talking about.

 It could contain some unwanted information and you often need to mask PII data, or sometimes map JSON into XML, or join two streams together and produce an enriched view, etc. This is what we mean by data massaging.